-- Physical modification to the built environment: this refers to when physical elements are added or removed for the purposes of seeking to prevent crimes and constitute a larger prevention strategy.
+- Physical modification to the built environment: this refers to when physical elements are added or removed for the purposes of seeking to prevent crimes and do constitute a larger prevention strategy.
+Examples might include the additional of additional streetlight, or public-use emergency alarms. - Surveillance and monitoring strategies: Interventions or mechanisms which make use of inperson or technological surveillance to monitor (actively or passively) public spaces for the purposes of crime prevention.

-Examples might include additional streetlighting or public-use emergency alarms. - Surveillance and monitoring strategies: Interventions or mechanisms which make use of in-person or technological surveillance to monitor (actively or passively) public spaces for the purposes of crime prevention. - Management and design strategies: this refers to crime prevention strategies which seek to utilise a managerial or design-based strategy to prevent crimes.
-These strategies may include multiple components (including a mix of both physical and/or surveillance elements) to reduce or deter antisocial or criminal behaviour in public spaces.
+Management and design strategies: this refers to crime prevention strategies which seek to utilize a managerial or design-based strategy to prevent crimes.
+These strategies may include multiple components (including a mix of both physical and/or surveillance elements) to reduce or deter antisocial or criminal behaviour in public space.